I tried APM investigation and creating recommended monitors from CloudFormation on the official Datadog MCP server

 2-2

-The investigation revealed two root causes:
+It continued the investigation and identified two root causes:

-Delay Span Investigation
+Latency Span Investigation

 Please identify the root cause